activity information

 location and water depth

-The Jansz-Io gas fields are located within production licences WA-36-L, WA-39-L and WA-40-L, approximately 200 kilometres (km) off the northwest coast of WA in water depths of approximately 1,350 metres (m).
+The Jansz-Io gas field is located within production licences WA-36-L, WA-39-L and WA-40-L, approximately 200 kilometres (km) off the northwest coast of WA in water depths of approximately 1,350 metres (m).
 The Gorgon gas field is located within production licences WA-37-L and WA-38-L, approximately 130 km off the northwest coast of WA, and 65 km northwest of Barrow Island in water depths of approximately 200 m.

 The Gorgon and Jansz pipelines are located in Commonwealth waters within pipeline licences WA-19-PL and WA-20-PL.
 The operational area (OA) in which the petroleum activities described in the EP will be undertaken is shown in Figure 1.
 The location of Gorgon Project infrastructure is shown in Table 1 (coordinates) and and Figure 2 (map).